-Objective: This study aims to evaluate the influence of the instrument regarding the apical fit and type of the alloy and the preflaring procedures in the accuracy of Propex Pixi.
+Objective: This study aimed to evaluate the influence of the instrument regarding the apical fit and type of the alloy and coronal preflaring procedures in the accuracy of Propex Pixi.

 Conclusion: Under the conditions of this study, Propex Pixi demonstrated adequate precision.
-Its accuracy was enhanced by preflaring procedures independent of the instrument used (SS or NiTi) and the apical fit.
+Its accuracy was enhanced by coronal preflaring procedures regardless of the instrument type used (SS or NiTi) and the apical fit.